Local and state leaders meet for Leadership program

-Wheeling, W.V.
+Wheeling, W.Va.
 (WTRF) – The Wheeling Area Chamber of Commerce’s Leadership program took place earlier today in Wheeling.

 This program has taken place for over 30 years to help leaders reach their full potential.